jwallom/forward_media/sunday.md

 - Open a new tab and select the *Center Cam - Tracking* bookmark from the cameras folder in the bookmark bar.
-  - Tracking is a priority during the message portion to ensure editing later in the week an get the best shots for all services.
+  - Tracking is a priority during the message portion to ensure editing later in the week gets the best shots for all streaming/media services.

       ![tracking diagram](./images/tracking-02.png)